Rita Carey, MSN, RN

 B.S.N University of the State of New York, Albany

-Dr. Hage is a tenured professor of nursing in the Nursing Department where she also serves as Director of Graduate Nursing Programs.
-Her primary teaching areas include advanced physical examination and diagnostic reasoning, introduction to family practice, evidence based practice, adult/geriatric health, and entry into advanced practice in the graduate program.
+Dr. Hage is a tenured professor of nursing in the Nursing Department where she also serves as Director of Doctorate of Nursing Practice (DNP) Programs.
+Her primary teaching areas include advanced Bioethics and public policy; introduction to family practice; informatics; leadership; and the scholarship of inquiry in the MSN and DNP programs.
 Dr. Hage is a family nurse practitioner with clinical expertise in gerontology, rehabilitation, and family health.
 She is associated in clinical practice at a pro-bono family practice clinic, The Hope Center, Trucksville, PA and with the Keystone Migrant Health Clinic Program, Chambersburg, PA.
 Hage is board certified as a Family NP by the American Academy of Nurse Practitioners (NP-C), and as an Primary Care Adult Gerontological NP (AGPCNP-BC) and Informatics Nurse (R.N., B.C.) by the American Nurses Credentialing Corporation.

 She is the 2003 recipient of the American Academy of Nurse Practitioners' State Award for Excellence and the recipient of the 2005 Distinguished Nurse Practitioner Achievement Alumni Award at Misericordia University and a 2011 recipient of an Advanced Practice Nursing Scholarship Award from the Nightingale Foundation of Pennsylvania.
 Dr. Hage was appointed to the Pennsylvania Council of Aging by Governor Tom Corbett in December 2011.
 The Pennsylvania Council on Aging acts as an advisor to the governor and the Department of Aging on the planning, coordination and delivery of services to older adults.
 The council also serves as an advocate for the elderly in the commonwealth of Pennsylvania.